SystemSpace/Compendium/compendium.rst

 Are magic and technology compatible in LFE, as in, can you use them both at the same time, in one task?
   Yes.

+For a mage, what is there in terms of ease of use?
+They don't have to program their spell from start to finish every time they are going to execute it, right?
+  You can set up simple magic which you can execute super fast to alias to large spells.

 System Parameters
 -----------------